 PCRG has been an approved Community Buyer through NCST since May 2016.
 As a Community Buyer, PCRG is notified of REO properties before they are put for sale on the open market.
 PCRG’s goal for participating in the program is to make discounted properties available to community groups, by facilitating the transaction, providing training, and providing reporting support.
 Other regional groups, including the Pittsburgh Housing Development Corporation and the NCRC Growth Initiative, also participate in the NCST Program.

 Earlier this year, a property in Hazelwood became available through the NCST Property Acquisition Program.
 Hazelwood Initiative is a community development corporation, currently pursuing a strategy of purchasing, rehabbing, and selling houses to provide housing for low to moderate income households.
 A number of properties have already been renovated and sold through this program.
 PCRG worked with the financial institution and Hazelwood Initiative to facilitate closing.
 The house is currently being renovated, and will be sold to a qualifying homeowner.

 In addition to our policy and advocacy, PCRG programs and trainings are crucial ways we support member goals and member capacity.
 Are you a PCRG member or an affordable housing developer who works closely with a PCRG member?
-Contact Sarah Slater at firstname.lastname@example.org for more information, or call 412-391-6732.
+Call the PCRG office at 412-391-6732 for more information.